bkg2018/Bluety/docs/05-Assembling Blink'n Switch.md

 <TD><EM>Do not solder</EM> the P1 connector and C5 capacitor yet, they would hamper the next assembly steps.</TD>
 </TR></TABLE>

 Here's a view of the board at this step.

 <img src="Pictures/044.jpg" alt="Soldered view" style="zoom:50%;" />

-## Front: dip-switch sockets<A id="a22"></A>
+## Front: dip-switch sockets<A id="a23"></A>

 <TABLE><TR>
 <TD><img src="Pictures/thisway.png" alt="Check" width="250px" /></TD>
 <TD>All the elements soldered on the front face will appear on the front panel through an opening, so a great part
-of the assembly will be soldering <EM>only one leg</EM> at first with very few solder, put the front panel on your assembly to check alignement, heat again the leg and fix in case of problems, and when everything is correctly alignedf solder the other legss and finally add solder again to the first leg.</TD>
+of the assembly will be soldering <EM>only one leg</EM> at first with very few solder, put the front panel on your assembly to check alignement, heat again the leg and fix in case of problems, and when everything is correctly aligned solder the other legs and finally add solder again to the first leg.</TD>
 </TR></TABLE>

 Reverse the board to see the **front** side, with the power button opening now appearing on the bottom right.